 If you’re looking for volume and lifting, then this is the mascara.
-However, this will not be for you if you require or prefer waterproof or smudge-proof mascara, then this may not be for you.
+However, this will not be for you if you require or prefer waterproof or smudge-proof mascara.

-Benefit’s iconic High Beam Liquid Face Highlighter is a product I rediscovered in 2018.
-This highlighter provides a dewy, lit from within gleam to wherever it is applied on the face.
-This product works well with other products, whether layered underneath another foundation or highlighter, or layered overtop another liquid.
+Benefit’s iconic High Beam Liquid Face Highlighter* is a product I rediscovered in 2018.
+This highlighter provides a dewy, lit from within gleam wherever it is applied.
+Also, this product works well with other products, whether layered underneath another foundation or highlighter, or layered overtop another liquid.

 For the most natural looking glow, I apply this to the highpoint of my cheeks, brows, and the inner corner of my eyes before applying foundation.
 Since the product has a pink undertone, this will work best on individuals with cool to neutral undertones.

 Like some of the aforementioned products on this list, I find it hard to believe that the Murumu Butter Bronzer from Physicians Formula is from the drug store.
 This creamy, powder bronzer provides a healthy, radiant-looking bronzed glow to the skin.
-The Butter Bronzer has a buildable satin finish, so it doesn’t make the skin appear overly matte or dry.
-Also, this bronzer plays well with other products.
+Also, the Butter Bronzer has a buildable satin finish.
+Therefore, it doesn’t make the skin look overly matte or dry.
+Finally, this bronzer plays well with other products.

 What can I say about the Age Rewind Concealers that hasn’t been said already?
 This is an affordable, medium coverage foundation that masks the appearance of dark circles and doesn’t settle into fine lines.

-However, I want to note that I still hate the sponge tip applicator since I always need to remove it after a month (or the dirty applicator will cause a breakout.
+However, I want to note that I still hate the sponge tip applicator.
+I always need to remove it after a month.
+Otherwise, the dirty applicator will cause a breakout.
 See where this landed in my concealer ranking for dark circles.